etetoolkit/ete/sdoc/tutorial/tutorial_trees.rst

   # assess if they meet our custom conditions and will return a list of
   # matches.
   matches = filter(conditional_function, t.traverse())
-  print len(matches), "nodes have ditance >0.3"
+  print len(matches), "nodes have distance >0.3"

   # depending on the complexity of your conditions you can do the same
   # in just one line with the help of lambda functions:
   matches = filter(lambda n: n.dist>0.3 and n.is_leaf(), t.traverse() )
-  print len(matches), "nodes have ditance >0.3 and are leaves"
+  print len(matches), "nodes have distance >0.3 and are leaves"

 Shortcuts